plgd-dev/doc/content/en/device-to-device-client/client-initialization.md

 #### Client requests the identity certificate on it's own

 This option requires that the [plgd d2d client](https://github.com/plgd-dev/client-application) or other application using [device/client Go library](https://github.com/plgd-dev/device/tree/main/client), can access plgd hub API.
 The client is required to issue the CSR and send it to the certificate signing service to get the Identity Certificate.
 After retrieving the certificate and initialization, the client becomes the member of the same security domain.
-This allows him to successfuly authenticate and interact with any device which is member of that security domain.
+This allows him to successfully authenticate and interact with any device which is member of that security domain.

 {{< plantuml id="direct-csr" >}}
 @startuml Sequence